***Thompson Peak Internal Medicine now offering Telehealth Visits!***

 What to do if you are exposed or you think you may have or at risk for Coronavirus?

-- If you have had contact with someone with COVID19 or think you may have contracted the virus please call our office for medical advice.
+- If you have had contact with someone with COVID19 or think you may have contracted the virus get tested and call our office for medical advice.
+A list of current testing sites are available on www.azdhs.org

 - If you are having any respiratory distress, go to the ER, let them know you are at risk for Coronavirus